Stable v3.13.0

 Terminal

-# 1. Create (status: open)
+# 1. Validate, then create (status: open) — standalone commit

-linespec provenance create --title "New feature"
+linespec provenance create --title "New feature" --no-edit

 # 2. Develop (make commits, scope auto-populates)